digitalcircuit/actinic/README.md

 make libpulse-dev libfftw3-dev	# Tools to compile Impulse audio processing library
 ```

 The project will automatically attempt to build the Impulse library upon compiling the solution in MonoDevelop.
-Should anything goes wrong, a file named `README-impulse-failed-to-build` will be put in the `bin/Debug` build directory.
+Should anything go wrong, a file named `README-impulse-failed-to-build` will be put in the `bin/Debug` build directory.

 To manually compile, run [`prepare-audio-processing.sh`](https://github.com/digitalcircuit/g35-usb/blob/master/G35_USB/Audio/prepare-audio-processing.sh) included in the `G35_USB/Audio` folder.